JohannesKlauss/react-hotkeys-hook/README.md

 ### Parameters
 - `keys: string`: Here you can set the key strokes you want the hook to listen to.
 You can use single or multiple keys, modifier combination, etc. See [this](https://github.com/jaywcjlove/hotkeys/#defining-shortcuts) section on the hotkeys documentation for more info.
+[Here is a demo](https://jinno.io/app/22/keys?source=react-hotkeys-hook)
 - `callback: (event: KeyboardEvent, handler: HotkeysEvent) => void`: Gets executed when the defined keystroke gets hit by the user. **Important:** Since version 1.5.0 this callback gets memoised inside the hook.
 So you don't have to do this anymore by yourself.
+[Here is a demo](https://jinno.io/app/22/callback?source=react-hotkeys-hook)
 - `options: Options = {}`
   - `filter: (event: KeyboardEvent): boolean` is used to filter if a callback gets triggered depending on the keyboard event.
     **Breaking Change in `3.0.0`!** Prior to version `3.0.0` the filter settings was one global setting that applied to every